sebekdabek/PascalCTranslator/README.md

 Project for Formal Languages and Compilers 2020 *Authors: Sebastian Dabek, Magdalena Zajac*

-The purpose of this project was to create simple C to Pascal translator.
+The purpose of this project was to create a simple C to Pascal translator.

 This project was created based on [PLY official documentation](https://www.dabeaz.com/ply/) and [university materials](http://home.agh.edu.pl/~mkuta/tklab/ply/ply.html).
 For grammar rules we've followed [this lex specification](https://www.lysator.liu.se/c/ANSI-C-grammar-l.html) for C and [this yacc specification](http://www.moorecad.com/standardpascal/pascal.y) for Pascal.
 Also, very useful for comparison of the syntax of this two programming languages was [this article](http://www.cs.gordon.edu/courses/cs320/handouts/C_C++_Syntax_vs_Pascal.html).